What is BME?

 Students are expected to have completed at least two elective subjects plus the four core subjects.
 One of the electives should be Physics, Chemistry, Biology, Combined Science, or Mathematics Extended Module M1/M2.
 Priority scores are computed based on the Best 5.
 A higher weighting of 1.5 will be given to English, Physics, Chemistry, Biology, Combined Science, and one of the Mathematics subjects (either the core Mathematics or the M1/ M2 Extended Module).

 Do I need Biology to apply to this programme?

 All science subjects are equally weighted with a factor of 1.5.
 Some students in our programme missed some science subjects (including Biology) in their secondary school and can still do well in our programme.
 Our flexible articulation allows our students to take some remedial subjects for better underpinning if needed.

 Any details about the weighting of this programme for JUPAS applicants?

 Based on Best 5 HKDSE subject results with subject weighting:

-To give due recognition to JUPAS applicants with outstanding academic performance in specific HKDSE subjects, The Chinese University of Hong Kong introduces a preferential HKDSE score conversion scale for 2019 entry.
+To give due recognition to JUPAS applicants with outstanding academic performance in specific HKDSE subjects, the University will has introduced a preferential HKDSE score conversion scale applicable to admission score calculation of all undergraduate programmes (except Medicine, and Medicine – Global Physician Stream).
 The conversion applies to Level 5 or above.

 Admission score (BEST 5)